Bottom of Door Hits Before Top [Easy Way to Solve]

 Have the Right Tools

 Depending on the solution you choose, you may need certain tools.
-These include a screwdriver, a hammer, a plane, or a drill.
+These include a screwdriver, a hammer, a plane, a chisel, a block plane or power planer, a drill, long screws (3″ or longer for pulling hinges to framing), and thin shims.
 Make sure you have the tools you need before you start working on the door.

 Take Your Time